How to spend 24h in New York

-Only 24 hours in the most exciting city on Earth?
-Here’s how to spend it.

 You don’t need long to feel at home in the Big Apple.
 As that great chronicler of the city, Tom Wolfe, puts it: “One belongs to it as much in ﬁve minutes as in ﬁve years”.
-It helps that so much is instantly familiar from movies and TV shows – but New York is such an amazing place precisely because it has always welcomed everyone who pitches up here.
+It helps that so much is instantly familiar from movies and TV shows.
+New York is such an amazing place precisely because it has always welcomes everyone who pitches up here.
 Three or four days would make the perfect introduction to the “capital of the world”, but if you just have one…

 At ground level, Manhattan has a tendency to play tricks.
 The Chrysler Building might be only a couple of blocks away, for example, but you don’t see it until you reach the right intersection.
 So why not head up to one of the highest places in the city to get your bearings?
-The observation deck of the Empire State Building is the best known but summer queues can be lengthy, so consider instead the Top of the Rock (entrance on W 50th St), the 70th-ﬂoor viewing platform at Rockefeller Center.
+The observation deck of the Empire State Building is the best known.
+Summer queues can be lengthy, so consider instead the Top of the Rock (entrance on W 50th St), the 70th-ﬂoor viewing platform at Rockefeller Center.
 Tickets can be pre-booked, the deck opens at 8am, and panoramic views encompass the Empire State Building as well as breathtaking Central Park.

 New York’s Metropolitan Museum of Art (1000 5th Ave) is one of the world’s great repositories of art and antiquities.
 Covering 5,000 years of creative endeavour in tens of thousands of exhibits across 250 rooms, it can be a little overwhelming, so study the guide beforehand and design your own personal highlights tour.
 But take a tip from me: don’t miss the Ancient Egyptian Fragment of a Queen’s Face, a stunning bronze Etruscan chariot, Vermeer’s ethereal Young Woman with a Water Pitcher and Van Gogh’s stormy Wheat Field with Cypresses.

 Join the joggers, strollers, lovers and loafers in New York’s urban oasis – Central Park.
-At 843 acres, it dwarfs the parks of central London: you’ll ﬁnd lawns and gardens, pavilions and ponds, even a zoo, linked by 36 postcard-perfect wrought-iron bridges.
+At 840 acres, it dwarfs the parks of central London.
+You’ll ﬁnd lawns and gardens, pavilions and ponds, even a zoo, all linked by 36 postcard-perfect wrought-iron bridges.
 Whatever the season, Central Park is glorious: skaters circle the ice rink in winter as walkers gingerly negotiate the snowy paths; the cherry blossom blazes pink in spring; boaters take to the lake in the heat of summer; and in autumn its 25,000 trees comprise a great canvas for America’s famous fall colours.

 Despite the current dismal exchange rate, New York is still the best shopping destination on earth.
-The great department stores – Saks, Bloomingdale’s, Macy’s, Barneys – have clothes and accessories for all occasions, but there are shops to satisfy every conceivable interest and budget, from Tiffany & Co for the most extravagant gifts and jewellery to the Strand Book Store with its 18 miles (!) of shelves.
+The great department stores – Saks, Bloomingdale’s, Macy’s, Barneys – have clothes and accessories for all occasions.
+There are shops to satisfy every conceivable interest and budget, from Tiffany & Co. for the most extravagant gifts and jewellery to the Strand Book Store with its 18 miles of shelves.

 Ferries depart every 30 to 45 minutes from Battery Park on Manhattan’s southern tip for Liberty Island and Ellis Island.
 The former has just one permanent resident – Lady Liberty, the majestic statue that has come to symbolise freedom.
 A range of tickets enable access to the grounds, the pedestal, the museum and the crown viewing platform (visitors planning an ascent should reserve places in advance and be prepared to climb 377 steps).
 Nearby Ellis Island was the gateway to America for 12 million immigrants from 1892 to 1924.
 The excellent Immigration Museum gives a voice to those seekers of a better life, “your tired, your poor, your huddled masses yearning to breathe free”, in the words written by poet Emma Lazarus and now immortalised on a Statue of Liberty plaque.

-Documenting the terrible events of 11 September 2001 with extraordinary skill and sensitivity through interactive technology, artworks, archives and artefacts, the 9/11 Museum (180 Greenwich St) is both unmissable and in parts almost unbearably poignant.
+Documenting the terrible events of 11 September 2001 with extraordinary skill and sensitivity through interactive technology, artworks, archives and artefacts, the 9/11 Museum (180 Greenwich Street) is both unmissable and in parts almost unbearably poignant.
 Outside, the “footprints” of the Twin Towers are now memorial pools with the name of every victim inscribed in bronze around the perimeter.
 Most affectingly, dotted here and there are white roses, placed beside names on the occasion of their birthday.

 While the vast majority of its 700,000 daily visitors simply pass through en route to somewhere else, giving it scarcely a thought, this grand Beaux Arts edifice is well worth seeking out in its own right.
 The Grand Concourse, with its vaulted ceiling and opal clock, inspires daydreams of a more elegant age of travel – and no visit would be complete without sampling the seafood at the 102-year-old Grand Central Oyster Bar.